ketangangal/fcc-ai-engineering-aws/README.md

 This course dives deep into the world of AI engineering, leveraging the power of AWS to build sophisticated AI systems.
 With a strong focus on Multimodal Retrieval Augmented Generation (RAG), you'll learn to:

-- Implement advanced RAG techniques using [LangChain](https://python.langchain.com/) and [LlamaIndex](https://www.llamaindex.ai/)
+- Implement advanced RAG techniques using [LangChain](https://python.langchain.com/), [LlamaIndex](https://www.llamaindex.ai/) and [Unstructured](https://unstructured.io/)
-- Develop and deploy AI models with [Amazon Bedrock](https://aws.amazon.com/bedrock/)
+- Use different foundational models with [Amazon Bedrock](https://aws.amazon.com/bedrock/)
 - Create powerful multimodal AI systems capable of processing both text and image data
-- Explore cutting-edge Multimodal RAG techniques for enhanced information retrieval and generation
+- Explore cutting-edge Multimodal RAG techniques for enhanced information retrieval and generation with [OpenSearch](https://aws.amazon.com/opensearch-service/)
-- Fine-tune large language models for specific tasks and domains
+- Fine-tune large language models for specific tasks and domains with [Amazon Bedrock](https://aws.amazon.com/bedrock/)
-- Implement practical Multimodal RAG applications using AWS services
+- Implement practical Multimodal RAG applications using AWS services and tools, like Lambda, API Gateway, DynamoDB, and more
 - Evaluate and optimize AI model performance for production environments

 Our course emphasizes hands-on experience with Multimodal RAG, enabling you to build context-aware AI systems that can understand and process both textual and visual information effectively.

 ## 📚 Course Contents
 This course covers the following areas:

 1. LangChain with Amazon Bedrock